gassraphael/AlphaPEM/docs/index.md

 The detailed model description and simulation results can be found in the following articles and thesis.

 - Submitted journal papers:
+    - **AlphaPEM: An Open-Source Dynamic 1D Physics-Based Pem Fuel Cell Model for Embedded Applications**
+        - In the journal SoftwareX, in [arXiv](https://doi.org/10.48550/arXiv.2407.12373), in [HAL](https://hal.science/hal-04647829) or in [SSRN](http://ssrn.com/abstract=4946674) (preprint).
+        - The objective of this work is to highlight the AlphaPEM software, which has been published as open-source on GitHub.
+The first version of this PEM fuel cell simulator is based on the dynamic 1D model developed during 2021-2024.

 	- **An Advanced 1D Physics-Based Model for PEM Hydrogen Fuel Cells With Enhanced Overvoltage Prediction**
-		- In the journal eTransportation, in [arXiv](https://doi.org/10.48550/arXiv.2404.07508), [HAL](https://hal.science/hal-04530852) or in [SSRN](http://dx.doi.org/10.2139/ssrn.4812343) (preprint).
+		- In the International Journal of Hydrogen Energy, in [arXiv](https://doi.org/10.48550/arXiv.2404.07508) or in [HAL](https://hal.science/hal-04530852) (preprint).
 		- The aim of this study was to introduce the dynamic 1D model developed during 2021-2024, emphasizing the adjustment of the equations for this specific model and their numerical resolution.
-Furthermore, a novel theory is proposed to establish a physical relationship between the voltage drop at high currents, the quantity of liquid water in the cell, and operating conditions.
+Furthermore, a novel coefficient is proposed to establish a physical relationship between the voltage drop at high currents, the quantity of liquid water in the cell, and operating conditions.

 - Published journal papers:
 	- **A Critical Review of Proton Exchange Membrane Fuel Cells Matter Transports and Voltage Polarisation for Modelling**